Table of Contents (Find Your Tip!)

 What You Can Do As A Parent

 School should be a safe space where children can learn and spend time with their friends.
 If you suspect that isn’t the case for your child, it’s time to intervene.
 Bullying only gets worse when it’s ignored, and it can create a hostile classroom environment for every student.
+Below are some ways you can keep your kid safe from bullying.

 Check In With Your Child